denoflore/prism/README.md

   <img src="assets/fig_system_architecture_tikz.png" width="525"/>
 </p>

-**The physics does the math**: MRR transmission = multiplication, broadband photodetection = summation.
+MRR transmission implements multiplication; broadband photodetection implements summation.
 No electronic MAC needed.

-## GPU-Only Block Selection (no photonic chip needed)
+## GPU-Only Block Selection

-PRISM's block selection algorithm also works as a **pure GPU memory optimizer** — no photonic hardware required.
+The block selection algorithm runs on GPU without photonic hardware.
 Similar to Quest/RocketKV but with mean-key signatures and random projection.
+The GPU-only selector still performs an O(N) signature scan from HBM; the O(1) claim applies only to the photonic co-processor.

 ```python
 from prism.block_selector import BlockSelector